fbpx

 Two leaves representing environmentally green

-When you have a leaky duct system, you may be losing as much as 40% of the air moving through your home.
-This equates approximately to 20% of the energy you’re paying for each month.
-This means you’re using 20% more energy than you need to be.
-This clearly goes against conservation standards and means you’re not living as green as you could be.
-Having your ducts sealed can save that 40% of airflow and 20 % of energy.
-Your home will be more efficient, meaning you are doing the right things for your home, your family, and for the planet.
+When you have a leaky duct system, you may be losing as much as 40% of the conditioned air moving through your home (or even more if you don’t have adequate insulation in your attic, garage, or crawl space).
+This equates to approximately 20% of the energy you’re paying for each month — and that means you’re using 20% more energy than you need to be.
+Having your ductwork sealed via Aeroseal or other methods can save that 40% of airflow and 20% of energy.
+Keep the planet greener and save on utility bills at the same time!

 Safety